Disable hostname completion

 zstyle ':completion:*' hosts off

-Whenever I’d use tab completion on commands such as git pull
+Whenever I’d use tab completion on commands such as git pull, rsync and

 one of it’s killer features, so rather than switching back to Bash, this had